jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/read/totalsupplyof.md

     _Internal references:_

     * [`tokenOf`](../properties/tokenof.md)
-3. If the project has a current token, add it's total supply to the total.
+3. If the project has a current token, add its total supply to the total.

     ```solidity
-    // If the project has a current token, add it's total supply to the total.
+    // If the project has a current token, add its total supply to the total.
     if (_token != IJBToken(address(0))) totalSupply = totalSupply + _token.totalSupply(_projectId);
     ```